Here you can learn how to port your mortgage when you sell your old home and buy a new one. Find out:

 What are the possible drawbacks of a new mortgage?

-Equally, the terms of your current mortgage deal may be attractive and hard to replicate elsewhere, making it cheaper for you if you can keep it.
+Equally, the terms of your current mortgage deal may be attractive and hard to replicate elsewhere, making it cheaper if you can keep it.

-Depending on your current mortgage circumstances, the total savings from porting a mortgage can potentially run into thousands of pound.
+Depending on your current mortgage circumstances, the total savings from porting a mortgage can potentially run into thousands of pounds.

 How do I port my mortgage?